Table of Contents

 The key to beating inflation is to ensure that your investment returns surpass the inflation rate.
 Savings are great, but they’re not a very good hedge against inflation as the interest rates are often not very high.
 You can invest your savings and win the race against inflation.
 Here’s how:

-• Real estate has also historically shown it appreciates in value that outpaces the inflation rate, making it a great investment.
-No doubt it does take a large amount of capital to invest in this sector but those without a large corpus can always invest in it through Real Estate Investment Trust or REITs.
+- Real estate has also historically shown it appreciates that outpaces the inflation rate, making it a great investment.
+No doubt it does take a large amount of capital to invest in this sector but those without a large corpus can always invest in it through Real Estate Investment Trusts or REITs.

-• You can also consider allocating a part of your portfolio to gold as it has also shown to appreciate or at least maintain its value during times of inflation.
+- You can also consider allocating a part of your portfolio to gold as it has also been shown to appreciate or at least maintain its value during times of inflation.

-• Inflation-Indexed Bonds (IIPs) are offered by the Government of India and they are especially designed to provide returns that outpace inflation.
+- Inflation-indexed bonds (IIPs) are offered by the Government of India and they are specially designed to provide returns that outpace inflation.
 You can invest in this bond which is supervised by the RBI.

 Conclusion